SparkPost/bouncy-sink/INSTALLING.md

 Run the Python script manually using
 ```
-sudo src/consume-mail.py -d /var/spool/mail/inbound/
+sudo src/consume-mail.py /var/spool/mail/inbound/
 ```

 Set up crontab to run script.
 The easiest way to do this is `crontab -e` then paste in the contents of `cronfile` from the project.

-## Gunicorn web server
+The crontab launches gunicorn web server and the script in "forever" mode.

-The script `starting-gun.sh` launches Gunicorn in daemon mode.
-You can run this interactively, or use `/etc/rc.local` to start on boot.
+## Gunicorn

-Gunicorn access logfile is in `/var/log/gunicorn.log`.
+Gunicorn serves web pages on the port specificed in cronfile Gunicorn access logfile is in `/var/log/gunicorn.log`.